heathermiller/dist-prog-book/chapter/8/big-data.md

 A notable feature of the model is the complete control on data through communication between every processor at every superstep.
 Though similar to map reduce model, BSP preserves data in memory across supersteps and helps in reasoning iterative graph algorithms.

 The graph-parallel abstractions allow users to succinctly describe graph algorithms, and provide a runtime engine to execute these algorithms in a distributed nature.
 They simplify the design, implementation, and application of sophisticated graph algorithms to large-scale real-world problems.
 Each of these frameworks presents a different view of graph computation, tailored to an originating domain or family of graph algorithms.
 However, these frameworks fail to address the problems of data preprocessing and construction, favor snapshot recovery over fault tolerance and lack support from distributed data flow frameworks.
 The data-parallel systems are well suited to the task of graph construction, and are highly scalable.
 However, suffer from the very problems mentioned before for which the graph-parallel systems came into existence.
-GraphX is a new computation system which builds upon the Spark’s Resilient Distributed Dataset (RDD) to form a new abstraction Resilient Distributed Graph (RDG) to represent records and their relations as vertices and edges respectively.
+GraphX {%cite xin2013graphx --file big-data%} is a new computation system which builds upon the Spark’s Resilient Distributed Dataset (RDD) to form a new abstraction Resilient Distributed Graph (RDG) to represent records and their relations as vertices and edges respectively.
 RDG’s leverage the RDD’s fault tolerance mechanism and expressivity.

 How does GraphX improve over the existing graph-parallel and data flow models ?
 The RDGs in GraphX provides a set of elegant and expressive computational primitives through which  many a graph parallel systems like Pregel, PowerGraph can be easily expressed with minimal lines of code.
 GraphX simplifies the process of graph ETL and analysis through new operations like filter, view and graph transformations.
 It minimizes communication and storage overhead.